Skip to content

 apiAxum HTTP server, route handlers, request validation

-engines/genericGeneric binary — reads engine.yaml, delegates trait methods
+engines/genericGeneric binary — reads config, delegates trait methods

 commonShared domain types (RunState, RunId, etc.)